Cupcakes have made a comeback. Now it’s pudding’s turn.

 - Using eggs: eggs add richness to puddings, whether or not the recipe includes additional thickeners.
 To add eggs to a hot liquid, you need to “temper” them (see Tempering Eggs below).

-- Rice and tapioca act as thickeners as well.
+- Rice and tapioca also act as thickeners.

 To avoid ending up with bits of cooked scrambled egg in your pudding, you need to gently raise the temperature of the eggs before adding them to the hot milk mixture.

 - While the milk and sugar are heating, lightly beat the eggs in a medium mixing bowl.

 - When the milk comes to a boil, remove it from the heat, and pour about a cup or so into the bowl in a slow, steady stream; meanwhile, with your other hand, whisk the mixture constantly.
 (This is a good job for older kids, while you handle the hot stuff.)